Heracles Black Logo

 Whole body cryotherapy is a therapeutic technique that exposes the entire body to extremely low temperatures, typically ranging from -110°C to -140°C, for a short duration, usually around three minutes.
 The practice originated in Japan in the late 1970s and has since evolved into a popular wellness treatment in Europe and North America.
 WBC aims to stimulate the body's natural healing processes by inducing a temporary state of extreme cold.
 This method is distinct from localised cryotherapy, which targets specific areas of the body for pain relief or inflammation reduction.

 The primary objective of WBC is to improve recovery and overall wellness.
 Athletes and fitness enthusiasts often utilise this treatment to accelerate muscle recovery after intense workouts, while others seek it for its potential benefits in reducing chronic pain and improving mental health.
+Heracles Wellness is proud to be the solae trader Quantum Cryotherapy products in the UK.

 How does Whole Body Cryotherapy work?